su-yash-7/GameFinder/README.md

 # GameFinder

 GameFinder is a video game discovery web app that helps you find new and interesting games to play.
-With GameHub, you can search for games by platform, genre, and more.
+With GameFinder, you can search for games by platform, genre, and more.

 ## Getting Started